 Should I Strike Off or Liquidate My Company

-• Directors must consider the company’s financial status, personal liability, and distribution of assets when deciding between striking off or liquidation.
+Directors must consider the company’s financial status, personal liability, and asset distribution when deciding whether to strike off or liquidate.

-• Seeking professional advice from licensed insolvency practitioners can be invaluable in helping directors determine the most suitable course for closure.
+Seeking professional advice from licenced insolvency practitioners can be invaluable in helping directors determine the most suitable course for closure.

 Understanding Strike Off and Liquidation